jhudsl/Documentation_and_Usability/docs/04-good_documentation.md

 ### Getting started <img src="resources/images/getting-started.png" width="8%">

-A Getting Started section will tell a new user's first introduction to your tool after they have decided they are interested.
+A getting started section will be a new user's first introduction to your tool.
-It will tell them specific steps they need to "get started" (hence why we call it this) -- no long-winded explanations, just the quickest way to get started.
+It will tell them specific steps they need to "get started" (hence why we call it this) -- no long-winded explanations, just the quickest way to reach some sort of output.

-It will in the fewest but most exact steps as possible, tell the user how to:
+In the most clear steps as possible, a getting started section will tell the user how to:

 - Install the tool and any of its dependencies.
 - Run the most basic analysis with the tool.